tradingview-pine-seeds/docs/faq.md

 #### Q: Would a candlestick chart be informative?

-__A:__ For economic data, which commonly only has a single data source, a _Line_ graph is suitable, as it only shows Close values.
-The data that has different OHLC values will be better represented with the Candlestick chart, which displays each four of these values separately.
+__A:__ For economic data, which commonly only has a single data source, a _Line_ graph is suitable, as it only shows `close` values.
+The data that has different OHLC values will be better represented with the _Candles_ chart, which displays each four of these values separately.

 #### Q: Who can use my symbols in the UI?